 - Weight fluctuations

-Compulsive overeating is a disease and cannot be cured with willpower alone.
-If left untreated, compulsive overeating can be fatal.
-If you or someone you know suffers from compulsive overeating, contact Brookhaven Hospital today at 888-298-4673.
+Binge Eating Disorder (BED) is a disease and cannot be cured with willpower alone.
+If left untreated, BED can be fatal.
+If you or someone you know suffers from BED, contact Brookhaven Hospital today at 888-298-4673.